Basketball Defense - the "Circle" DefenseBy Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

 Defending skip passes.
 The general rules in defending skip passes are similar to any defense.
 If the ball is skip-passed to the opposite corner (or below the free-throw line) as seen in diagram O, the opposite (weakside) low defender should sprint out to the ball.
 If the pass goes to the opposite wing or above the free-throw line extended (diagram P), the opposite (weakside) guard should take the ball.
 If the skip-pass goes from the corner to opposite wing (diagram O2), the weakside guard defender takes the ball.

-Circle "Scramble"You can just call it "scramble" as we already know we are in "Circle".
+Circle "Scramble"You can call it "scramble" as we already in "Circle".
 Here, we allow our strongside guard defender to gamble (trap and deny), while the other four players follow our usual Circle rules.
 Diagram Q shows the pass from the point to the wing.
 X4 comes up as usual to defend, but here, X1 scrambles and sprints over and traps the wing with X4.

 Diagram R shows another tactic that our strongside scrambler can use.
 When the ball is in the corner, X1 can deny the pass back to the wing.
 Or, X1 might "hide in the weeds" and look to intercept either the corner-to-wing pass, or the wing-to-point pass.
 If the ball is reversed to the left side, X2 would have similar options of trapping, denying, and intercepting on that side of the floor.